phetsims/community/README.md

 PhET Common Code Libraries are the HTML5/JavaScript/TypeScript APIs (detailed above) that PhET Interactive Simulations are built on.
 The use of PhET Common Code Libraries **is not limited to creating interactive science and math simulations!** It can be used to support the creation of all web interactives.
 PhET Common Code supports rich and inclusive multimodal interaction, including the architecture to build robust screen reader access when used in conjunction with our [Interactive Description Design Framework](https://www.coursera.org/learn/description-design-for-interactive-learning-resources)

+# Licensing

-PhET Common Code Libraries are licensed through the MIT License, freely available for use by anyone. *Simulations* differ in their licensing depending on the details of their development cycle (e.g., funding, partnerships, and third-party libraries).
+PhET Common Code Libraries are licensed through the MIT License, freely available for use by anyone, including this repository.

+*Simulations* differ in their licensing depending on the details of their development cycle (e.g., funding, partnerships, and third-party libraries).
 See the LICENSE file in each repository for details.

 PhET does not engage in licensing our Simulation source code to commercial entities.
 Commercial partners interested in licensing our *Simulations* should see the PhET Interactive Simulations website for [partnership inquiries](https://phet.colorado.edu/en/partnerships).

-# Licensing

-This repository is licensed under the open source MIT license.
-Common Code repositories are also licensed under the MIT license.
-Other repositories under PhET Interactive Simulations may have other licenses.
-See the LICENSE found in each repository.